erizov/Professor/semester_3/lecture_10_graph_algorithms/bfs/README.md

 4. Implement Bfs from scratch using only the function signature
 5. Modify Bfs to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the altechnique execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Bfs for a specific use case (e.g., nearly sorted data)
+7. Optimize Bfs for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Bfs
 9. Compare Bfs performance with alternative algorithms on large datasets